 The Workforce Race Equality Standard requires organisations to demonstrate progress against a number of indicators specifically related to the experience of black and minority ethnic (BME) staff.

 The standard has been introduced in order to address inequalities related to BME staff, their representation in the workforce and their experience.
-To see HDFT’s latest results and actions see the WRES summary report 2016.
-The Trust’s Action Plan supports this document.
+The Trust’s Action Plan (contained in the document below) supports this.

-The Equality Delivery System (EDS2) aims to help local NHS organisations:
+The Equality Delivery System (EDS22) aims to help local NHS organisations:

 - Improve the services they provide for their local communities;